Microsoft Golf 1998 Edition: Development

-The previous games in the Microsoft Golf series are basic versions of the early Links golfing games by Access Software.
-Microsoft's previous golf games are also Microsoft Windows versions of the Links games, which were being published for DOS at the time.
-Microsoft and Access Software ended their partnership in 1996, when the latter began developing Links for Windows, making their series a direct rival to Microsoft Golf.
+The previous games in the Microsoft Golf series are basic versions of the Links games by Access Software.
+Microsoft and Access Software ended their partnership in 1996, when the latter began developing Links for Windows, putting it in direct competition with Microsoft Golf.
 For Microsoft Golf 1998 Edition, Microsoft chose Friendly Software to develop the game, which uses a revamped design that is substantially different from its predecessors.
 Friendly Software previously developed Greg Norman Ultimate Challenge Golf, and Microsoft Golf 1998 Edition uses the same game engine.
 The game uses DirectDraw for graphics rendering.

 Release and marketing

 The game was published by Microsoft in the United States in May 1998.
 That month, Microsoft and company Eddie Bauer partnered to promote Microsoft Golf 1998 Special Edition, a basic version of the game featuring only the Preserve 9 course.
 It was created specifically for Eddie Bauer.
 The Eddie Bauer logo and website are featured in the game, which was given away to Eddie Bauer customers who purchased merchandise costing $75 or more.
 A basic demo version of the full game, titled Microsoft Golf 1998 Lite and featuring only the Preserve 9 course, was included with Microsoft Plus!
 98 upon its release in June 1998.

 In August 1998, Microsoft hosted a promotional media event at Washington's Museum of Flight, coinciding with the 1998 PGA Championship being held in the state, where Microsoft was headquartered.
 The event, titled "Battle in Seattle", was a three-hole matchup between professional golfers Craig Stadler and Michelle McGann, who competed against each other in the game.
 The event included a jumbo screen to watch the match, as well as 10 computers featuring demo versions of the game.
 The event garnered only about 80 people, below Microsoft's expectations.
 Media attendees included ESPN and Fox Sports, in addition to several PGA Tour players.